arjenmeek/queryduck/docs/schema.md

-# CrunchyVicar: Schema specifications
+# QueryDuck: Schema specifications

-Although the CrunchyVicar project is primarily centered around the specifications of the Statement and how to store them, in practice almost all potential use cases involve establishing a higher-level standard defining the structure of Statements and the relationships between them.
+Although the QueryDuck project is primarily centered around the specifications of the Statement and how to store them, in practice almost all potential use cases involve establishing a higher-level standard defining the structure of Statements and the relationships between them.

 In order to create more realistic Proof of Concept implementations, and maybe also provide an initial direction for eventual real-world applications, this document attempts to specify a general-purpose data schema structure to be used with Statements.
 It will be referred to in a generalized way as the Schema.